Team-Spoofemon/roto/docs/STORY.md

 Zeus gathers allies.
 Corresponds to: `GAMEPLAY.md` Level III Gathering Divine Allies

+Zeus fights Campe in Tartarus dungeon.
+Corresponds to: `GAMEPLAY.md` Level IV Fighting Campe

+Zeus trains with the Cyclops to learn his new divie powers.
+Corresponds to: `GAMEPLAY.md` Level V Divine Powers Training

 ***End Cutscene***

 ## ACT III: The Final Battle

 Prepared, Zeus and his allies assemble for battle.
-Corresponds to: `GAMEPLAY.md` Level IV War for the Throne
+Corresponds to: `GAMEPLAY.md` Level VI War for the Throne

 Zeus and Cronus battle for the throne.
-Corresponds to: `GAEMPLAY.md` Level V The Final Battle
+Corresponds to: `GAEMPLAY.md` Level VII The Final Battle

 ***Begin Cutscene***